-Serica has agreed to take over BP’s interests in the Bruce (36%), Keith (34.83%) and Rhum (50%) fields, with BP retaining 1% of Bruce.
+Serica has agreed to take over BP and Total E&P’s interests in the Bruce (78.25%) and Keith (59.83%) assets and BP's interest in the Rhum (50%) asset, with BP and Total E&P retaining 1% of Bruce.
 Serica will also be taking over operatorship of Bruce from BP.
-Collectively, these assets are estimated to contain net 2P reserves of 47 mmboe as of 01.01.18, of >85% gas.
-Completion of the transaction is expected to occur in Q3 2018.
+Collectively, these assets are estimated to contain net 2P reserves of 57 mmboe as of 01.01.18, of >87% gas.
+Completion of the transaction is targeted to occur in Q3 2018.

 Partners: (post completion): Serica (operator) 50%, IOC 50%

 The Rhum gas field is located in block 3/29a, 44km north of Bruce and is a subsea development tied back to the Bruce platform via an insulated pipeline.
 Rhum is a strategic UK gas asset with significant upside potential.